Lentilka231/LyceumGO/README.md

-#This is micosoft windos thank you for your comporationfd
+#This project is made for my seminar paper.